 7. Making a Christmas list from a print catalog

 I’ll always think fondly of grabbing a fat J.C.
 Penney or Montgomery Ward catalog and using a big marker to circle the Barbies, Breyer horses or board games that I longed to see under the Christmas tree.
 Catalogs have mostly died out with department stores, and clicking on items for an Amazon wish list just isn’t the same.

-8. Writing paper letters to a pen-pal
+8. Writing paper letters to a pen pal

-My pen-pal came from the Trixie Belden Fan Club when I was 13, and we still exchange Christmas cards.
+My pen pal came from the Trixie Belden Fan Club when I was 13, and we still exchange Christmas cards.
 Her handwriting was bubbly and beautiful, and her life in public school in Boston seemed a different world from my Minnesota Catholic-school childhood.
 Today, people form all kinds of friendships online with people they’ll never see, but there was an innocence to our sticker-covered, scented-stationery letters sent through the actual mail decades before we called it “snail mail.”

-9. Looking up programs in TV Guide
+9. Looking up programs in the TV Guide

 10. Using Sun In spray to lighten your hair

 Some of us should never have been granted unfettered access to Sun In, a chemical spray that promised to lighten your hair and bring out your natural highlights.
 The models on the box were gorgeous, but most of us regular users ended up looking like Greg Brady in the “Brady Bunch” episode where Bobby’s hair tonic turns his brother’s hair a carroty orange.
 If you’ve ever used it, you can still smell it in your dreams.